YottaDB/YDBDoc/ProgGuide/functions.rst

 $ZQGBLMOD function produces an error if you submit an argument that is not a global variable name.

-Internally, $ZQGBLMOD (gvn) compares the YottaDB/GT.M transaction number in the database block in which the global variable name is (or would be) stored with the value in the Zqgblmod_Trans field stored in the database file header.
+Internally, $ZQGBLMOD (gvn) compares the YottaDB transaction number in the database block in which the global variable name is (or would be) stored with the value in the Zqgblmod_Trans field stored in the database file header.

 For example, if x is the transaction number of the level-0 database block in which gvn resides, and y is the value of Zqgblmod_Trans of region reg containing gvn, then the following is true: